-10. Transmitter
+10. Transmitter (no longer in production)

 The Pocket can be equipped with a transmitter.
 It is located on the circuit board in the lower housing shell.
 It contains a complete transmitter for 11 amateur radio bands from 160 m to 6 m including a power output stage with a maximum output power (PEP) of 5 W.